LukeGrahamLandry/franca/README.md

 The compiler does not depend on libc (on linux, when built with -syscalls).

-A bootstrap binary is committed for macos-arm64 only.
-Binaries for other platforms are available as [github actions artifacts](https://github.com/LukeGrahamLandry/franca/actions).
-(which requires being logged in which sucks. thinking about a better system... sorry.)
+The webassembly target is still a work in progress (no threads, doesn't follow c abi, poor codegen, etc), but the compiler can (slowly) compile itself.

-> There is vauge work towards targetting wasm and riscv, but it is not yet usable.
+> There is vauge work towards targetting riscv, but it is not yet usable.

 ## Documentation